Create a Website Account - Manage notification subscriptions, save form progress and more.

 If you are a business, the answer is no. For commercial entities, you may use the Riverside Recycling Facility at 910 Riverside Street in Portland.
 FMI, please call 797-6200.
 FMI please call 854-5353.

+Please call us at 892-1909 and let us know about the problem sign.
 We are in the process of replacing much of the town's signage with advanced technology signs that will reflect much better at night and be more visible during the daytime.

 Deeds may be obtained by contacting the Assessor’s Office at 207-894-5960 x3 or by contacting the Cumberland County Registry of Deeds.